National Historic Ships UK would like to thank all the supporters of our 2026 Photo Competition.

-Adlard Coles is supporting the Highly Commended prizes and the finalists' prizes for the People's Choice Award.
+Adlard Coles is supporting the categories of Time, Newcomer of the Year, People's Choice, Faces of the Sea, and the Overall Winner, and the finalists' prizes for the People's Choice Award.

 The UK's leading marine civil engineering consultancy, they plan, design and manage the construction of marine infrastructure projects worldwide, including ports, cruise, ferry, marinas, small craft and marine civils.

-Dennett Boat Builders is supporting the True Classic Award and our annual Awards film.
+Dennett Boat Builders is supporting the Overall Winner prize.

 Established in 1962, Dennetts is a family-run business, dedicated to the traditional methods of boat building and joinery.
 Craftsmanship, quality and beauty is the hallmark of a Dennett-restored craft.
 Priding themselves on the good name which they have built up for over 65 years, they use time-honoured techniques, passed from father to son, to restore historic vessels.

-Fat Beehive is supporting the People's Choice Award.
+Fat Beehive is supporting the prize for the People's Choice Award.

 Fat Beehive design stunning websites and brands for the not-for-profit sector and organisations committed to social good.
 They’re experts at building WordPress and Drupal websites and also offer UX research, digital strategy and branding as standalone services.

-The Maritime Heritage Trust is supporting the trophies for the Photography Competition.
+The Maritime Heritage Trust is supporting the prize for Faces of the Sea.

 The Maritime Heritage Trust's aim is to make more people aware of, care for and share the rich maritime heritage of the UK.
 Their projects include Heritage Harbours, a joint initiative to help safeguard and conserve our most historic locations with the buildings, quays, shipyards, and environments that make them special.

-Shipshape and Bristol Fashion is supporting the Newcomer of the Year Award.
+Shipshape and Bristol Fashion is supporting the Newcomer of the Year prize.

 Evoking the spirit of sailing, adventure, exploration, innovation from the ancient Port of Bristol.
 Founder Rob Salvidge currently skippers a Thames Sailing Barge, but has also captained several of the UK's important heritage vessels.
 This award is presented in loving memory of his parents Bill and Enid Salvidge.